tripleee/sloshy/README.md

 python3 sloshy.py --migrate sloshy.yaml
 ```

-The old configuration file format did not have a schema identifier.
+The original configuration file format did not have a schema identifier.
 The migration code simply assumes that your file uses the old schema.